nobodyishappy/tp/docs/UserGuide.md

 Format: `unassign TASK_INDEX to/PERSON_INDEX [MORE_PERSON_INDICES]`

 * Duplicate person indices will be removed, e.g. `unassign 1 to/1 1` is the same as `unassign 1 to/ 1`.
-* The order of the person indices do not matter, e.g. `unassign 1 to/1 2` is the same as `unassign 1 to/2 1`.
+* The order of the person indices does not matter, e.g. `unassign 1 to/1 2` is the same as `unassign 1 to/2 1`.
 * The task/person indices refer to the index numbers shown in the displayed task/person list.
 * The indices **must be positive integers** 1, 2, 3, ...
 * If at least one of the indices are invalid, the command fails, e.g. `list` followed by `unassign 1 to/1 2` fails if there is only one person in the address book.
+* If a specified person is already not assigned the task, the command still succeeds, and no change will occur to the person.

 Examples:
 * `list` and `listtask` followed by `unassign 1 to/1 2` unassigns the 1st task in the task list to the first two persons in the address book.